Comparison of Italian and Spanish

 penultimate syllable, as in casa, tienen, hombres.
 Words

 ending in other letters are normally stressed on the last syllable, as in

 ciudad, español.
 Any exceptions must be indicated by

 - Accents are always acute in Spanish.
 In Italian, they are usually grave,

-but occasionally an acute accent is used to indicate an open 'e', as in
+but occasionally an acute accent is used to indicate that a final /e/ is

 - The rules for capitalisation are quite similar in the two languages